 DJing for Dummies - because ANYONE can learn to beatmatch and mix well

-DJing for Dummies - Second edition - out NOW, doing well!
+DJing for Dummies, 3rd edition - out NOW!!

 Here's a pic of the setup as it was with the CDJ's - not much different than before, just with the laptop in the middle and the Audio-8 underneath.
-I'd post a new one of just the TT's and mixer, but it's not very exciting!
+I'd post a new one of just Kontrol and the Macbook, but that's not really exciting!

 More beatmatching help for the new DJ